GDxU/ypilot/README-yp.md

     Vec2[?x, ?y]

 Array literals in square brackets, e.g. `[1, 2, "buckle my shoe"]`.

+Array/string indexing, e.g. `?array[?index]`.
+Indexes start from 0.
+Indexing into a string yields a one-character string, and the index counts characters (not bytes).

 [SVG](https://www.w3.org/TR/SVG11/) literals.
 These are used for the `graphics` property of the built-in adjective `Visible`.
 An SVG literal must be a single valid SVG element of the type `SVGGraphicsElement`, which includes `<g>`, `<path>`, `<rect>`, `<circle>`, `<ellipse>`, `<line>`, `<polyline>`, `<polygon>`, and `<text>`.
 It must not include any `<script>` elements or event handler attributes like `onclick="launchTheNukes()"`.